bhush-n/pythonProject/README.md

 Similarly, if we want to do a subtraction, we can write x = x - 2 or x - = 2.
 The same works for all the 7 operators mentioned in the section above

+## The Assignment Sign
+Note that the = sign in the statement userAge = 0 has a different meaning from the = sign we learned in Math.
+In programming, the = sign is known as an assignment sign.
+It means we are assigning the value on the right side of the = sign to the variable on the left.
+A good way to understand the statement userAge = 0 is to think of it as userAge <- 0.
+The statements x = y and y = x have very different meanings in programming.
+Confused?
+An example will likely clear this up.
+Type the following code into your IDLE editor and save it. x = 5 y = 10 x = y print ("x = "
+, x)
+print ("y = "
+, y)
+Now run the program.
+You should get this output: x = 10 y = 10
+Although x has an initial value of 5 (declared on the first line), the third line x = y assigns the value of y to x (x <- y), hence changing the value of x to 10 while the value of y remains unchanged.
+Next, modify the program by changing ONLY ONE statement: Change the third line from x = y to y = x.
+Mathematically, x = y and y = x mean the same thing.
+However, this is not so in programming.
+Run the second program.
+You will now get x = 5 y = 5
+You can see that in this example, the x value remains as 5, but the value of y is changed to 5.
+This is because the statement y = x assigns the value of x to y (y <- x). y becomes 5 while x remains unchanged as 5.